openwdl/wdl/versions/1.1/SPEC.md

   Int c
 }

-# What are the keys to this object?
+# What are the keys to this Struct?
 Words literal_syntax = Words {
   a: 10,
   b: 11,
   c: 12
 }

-# What are the keys to this object?
+# What are the keys to this Struct?
 Words map_coercion = {
   a: 10,
   b: 11,